sleeptoken/zettelkasten/DotNet Executable.md

 Everything is carried out on [GitHub - mandiant/flare-vm: A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.](https://github.com/mandiant/flare-vm)

-Throwing the exe into CFF Explorer we find out that
+Throwing the exe into CFF Explorer we find out that it is a `.NET Binary`

+Running the file shows a picture upon startup.
+Clicking on Decode button gives gibberish.

+Run the file through `CodeTrack`.
+This shows that under `initializecomponent()` we see the Decode button is implemented

+Use `dnSpy` to explore the EXE and find the code that's triggered upon clicking the button, which is Form1.btnDecode_Click().
+This loads Resources.dat_secret.
+Found that resource in dnSpy and save as file.
+Then notice some algorithm being executed on the data.
+Replicate that in Python (see challenge1.py) and we can resolve it t

 ### References